 What is the Two-Year Home Residency Requirement?

-The two-year home residency requirement (or 212(e), as it is referenced in the immigration regulations) means that those who come the U.S. in J-1 status cannot become permanent residents in the U.S., change status in the U.S., or get work or family-based visa status such as H, L or K until they return to their country of last permanent residence for at least two years cumulatively.
+The two-year home residency requirement (or 212(e), as it is referenced in the immigration regulations) means that those who come the U.S. in J-1 status cannot become permanent residents in the U.S., change status in the U.S., or obtain employment or family-based immigration status such as H, L or K until they return to their country of last permanent residence for at least two years cumulatively or apply for a waiver of the requirement.

 Who is subject?